 For up-to-date information on the status of Statewide Transition Plans please click on CMS INFORMATION tab to the left.

-This webinar is geared to assist students with I/DD, their families, and school personnel in understanding the DDD system and how to prepare to access needed services after exiting the school system.
-In addition to providing information about DDD eligibility, avenues of funding Support Coordination, services, and the process for linking with providers, time will be included for questions and answers with Jennifer Joyce, DDD Director, Supports Program and Employment Services.
+Webinars geared to assist students with I/DD, their families, and school personnel in understanding the DDD system and how to prepare to access needed services after exiting the school system are available on the DDD website.

 NJ CAT (New Jersey Comprehensive Assessment Tool)